ocaml-community/awesome-ocaml/README.md

 Your favorite package is not listed?
 Fork and [create a Pull Request](https://github.com/rizo/awesome-ocaml/edit/master/README.md) to add it! :octocat:

+If you are beginner and want to learn the basics of OCaml programming here is the [**Beginner's guide to OCaml beginner's guides**](http://blog.nullspace.io/beginners-guide-to-ocaml-beginners-guides.html).

 ## Contents

 - [Community](#community)